silx-kit/vscode-h5web/README.md

 This extension uses [h5wasm](https://github.com/usnistgov/h5wasm) to read HDF5 files and therefore suffers from the following limitations:

-- Files bigger than 2GB cannot be read
+- Files bigger than 2GB cannot be opened automatically from the VS Code Explorer.
+You will need to browse for them manually from the H5Web webview editor when requested.
-- External links cannot be resolved
+- External links cannot be resolved.